bernardocarvalho/MARTe2/Docs/User/source/tutorial/previous/example1.rst

 -----------------
 -----------------

-With the aim of introducing  first analyze this simple hello-world-type application.
+Prior to start analyzing a more complex example, let's first go through this simple hello-world-type application.
 The idea is just to show the message "Say something..." in the logger.

 .. literalinclude:: ../../_static/examples/Makefiles/ExFile1.cpp
    :language: c++